 Our business is closely tied to the personal computer industry.
 Industry-wide fluctuations in the PC marketplace have materially adversely affected us, including the industry downturn experienced during 2001 and currently, and may materially adversely affect us in the future.
-There is currently excess PC processor inventory in the supply chain.
-If market conditions do not improve, this could limit our shipments until customer demand increases and inventories are balanced to end user demand.
+Although the excess PC processor inventory in our supply chain has been reduced over the past two quarters, if market conditions do not improve, this could continue to limit our shipments until customer demand increases and inventories are balanced to end user demand.